TIPS FOR STORAGE

 We offer the highest quality Storage Burlingame CA has to offer, and we hope that this information will assist you in storing your goods, whether with us or at your home.
 We have had a substantial amount of experience in the storage business and rely on this in providing information to you.

-- One of the most important items in storing, where you will be on a ground floor is to place a vapor barrier on the floor.
+- One of the most important items in preparing to store your belongings, where you will be on a ground floor is to place a vapor barrier on the floor.
 Even the best designed garage or storage floor cannot prevent moisture.
-Use a pallet, if you have one, or use viscine.
-Carpeting is excellent, and an old piece is inexpensive.
-Also, leaving air space around the perimeter will help.
+Use a pallet, if you have one, or use visqueen.
+You might choose carpet but it’s vulnerable to trapping dust and pollen.
+Make sure to leave air space around the perimeter to encourage air flow and preservation.
 Do not lean items against walls.

 - Use all the space available, including height.
 Shelving will allow you to store substantially more and in a better manner.
 Shelving will pay for itself many times.
 This allows you to have a smaller unit and save money.